mnielsen/notes-on-writing/notes_on_writing.md

 occasionally uses this style, either to explain his own thinking, or to explain the hypothetical thinking of others.

-**On technical writing as literature:** Martin Amis has a beautifully title book: "The War Against Cliche".
-In that book he shows what can be achieved if one avoids the cliche, and instead finds both striking new ways of expressing ideas, and --- a process that is hard to separate --- also striking ways of expressing new ideas.
+**On technical writing as literature:** Martin Amis has written a beautifully titled book: "The War Against Cliche".
+In that book he shows what can be achieved if one avoids the cliche, and instead finds both striking new ways of expressing ideas, and --- a process that is hard to distinguish --- also striking ways of expressing new ideas.

-Finding such striking expressions is hard work.
-And I'm uncertain of the value of undertaking that work in technical writing.
+Finding such striking expressions is difficult work.
+Is there value in undertaking that work in technical writing, or should we leave it to literary authors?
+When should we work hard to find striking expressions, and when should we aim mainly for clarity?

-But I think there's a related notion that is worth exploring.
+Before answering those questions, there's a related notion that is worth exploring.
 That's the idea of _cliche in explanation_.
-It's often easy to reach for the easy explanation of something, to insight on clarity alone as the main goal.
-Clarity is an important goal.
-But ideally you want to go beyond that, to find a really striking and original explanation.
+It's often easy to reach for the easy explanation of something, to clarity as the main goal.
+Clarity is important.
+But ideally you want to go beyond that, to find a really striking and original explanation, an explanation that, perhaps, reaches beyond previous discussions and goes somewhere new.

-We can aspire to a "War against the routine explanation".
-Even when
---- especially when --- discussing the most humdrum subjects I should challenge myself to find what is striking and original.
+I believe it is worthy to engage in a war against the routine in writing.
+Even when --- especially when --- discussing the most humdrum questions I should challenge myself to produce something striking and original.
 Is there some unusual perspective I can take?
-And, as a byproduct, such perspectives are especially likely to produce a fortuitous turn of phrase.
+Is there some unusual insight that can be used?
+As a byproduct, such perspectives and insights are especially likely to produce a fortuitous turn of phrase.

-So, no, the principal goal should not be as Amis suggests to avoid the cliche in favour of striking prose.
-Rather, it should be to find striking new perspectives on the underlying phenomena --- and to use that to generate striking prose.
+To return to the original question, the goal therefore should not be the literary goal of avoiding cliche in favour of striking prose.
+Rather, it should be to find striking new perspectives on the underlying questions and phenomena.
+Striking prose will merely be a fortuious byproduct.